 And in many cases, they're expressing their own ignorance.

-And so the the way to deal with this is to just turn it right back on them as they make some statement that you think normally would insult you, don't allow it to insult you.
+And so the way to deal with this is to just turn it right back on them as they make some statement that you think normally would insult you.

 Turn it right back around on them and comment in such a way that you are commenting on them, not what they have said.

-You're you're just you're just not.
+You're just not.

 The idea would be to shut them up or to silence them.

-But you can only do that if you find a way to stay on offense by being confident and not allowing whatever is said to get inside and and make you think that whatever's being said is about you because it isn't.
+But you can only do that if you find a way to stay on offense by being confident and not allowing whatever is said to get inside and make you think that whatever's being said is about you because it isn't.

-And the fact of the matter, he's like everybody else, he's all concerned what everybody thinks of him.
+And the fact of the matter, he's like everybody else.

 So he's trying to act like Mr. Big.

-He's trying to act like Mr. Arrogant, I know it all.
+He's trying to act like Mr. Arrogant.

 He's just being a bully.